 So you want to start a cut flower garden, but you don’t know where to start?
 You’re in the right place.
 Grab a cup of coffee or tea, and I’ll show you where to buy the best cut flower seeds, tubers, and corms, some resources for seed starting cut flowers, and how to grow the actual cut flowers.
-Then, when you’re done here, you can head over to my posts about creating beautiful bouquets with the flowers you’ve grown.
+Then, when you’re done here, you can head over to my post about creating beautiful bouquets with the flowers you’ve grown.

-A quick disclaimer, I garden in zone 3 in Saskatoon, Saskatchewan, so my advice is best suited to similar climates.
+A quick disclaimer: I garden in Zone 3 in Saskatoon, Saskatchewan, so my advice is best suited to similar climates.
 However, I’ve coached customers in much warmer climates than mine through my ebook, Cut Flowers Made Simple, and they’ve had excellent results.

 Find a space with 8 or more hours of light a day